When people find out that I cook for a living, they always ask what my favorite thing to cook is or what my specialty is.

-However, then my jeans slap me in the face and remind me that one cannot survive on desserts alone.
+However, I then remember that one cannot survive on desserts alone.

 Planning the meal, from the main dish to the sides.
 Shopping for the perfect ingredients (then being inspired to create a new meal from the leftovers).
 Setting the table and sitting down together and enjoying passionate conversations over a carefully prepared, delicious meal.

 So my friends, to answer this recurrent question, is I love both, cooking and baking!
 And everything that comes with it!

 These Burgers with Blue Cheese and Red Wine Caramelized Onions were absolutely fantastic!
 The sweet, yet robust red wine caramelized onions are not only used for a burger topping but mixed into the actual burger patties before they are grilled to perfection.
 Pungent blue cheese balances out the sweetness of the caramelized onion mixture to give you a beautiful and brilliant flavor combination.